Exploring Accuracy Law for Deep Time Series Forecasters: An Empirical Study: Experiments

 \subsection{Practice 1: Identify Saturated Forecasting Tasks}

-Forecasting benchmarks, such as ETT, Electricity and Weather \citep{zhou2021informer,wu2021autoformer}, have been essential for evaluating the performance of deep time series models.
-However, as presented in Figure~\ref{fig:model_performance}, a notable trend has emerged that the performance gains of newly proposed models on existing long-term forecasting benchmarks have become increasingly marginal.
-These diminishing performance gains suggest these benchmarks may be approaching their predictability limits.
-Recognizing saturated tasks is crucial to enabling the community to shift focus from over-explored benchmarks and redirecting research toward more meaningful challenges.
-With the help of the accuracy law, it is easy to obtain a clear vision for this fundamental question.
+Forecasting benchmarks, such as ETT, electricity, and Weather \cite{zhou2021informer,wu2021autoformer}, have long served as benchmarks for deep forecasters.
+However, as presented in Figure~\ref{fig:model_performance}, recent models yield only marginal performance gains, suggesting that some widely used benchmarks may be approaching their intrinsic predictability limits.
+Identifying saturated tasks is crucial to enabling the community to shift focus from over-explored benchmarks and redirecting research toward more meaningful challenges.
+In this context, the proposed accuracy law provides an empirical lens for this fundamental question.

-\paragraph{Practical usage} Building on large-scale experiments, the accuracy law offers a statistically reliable framework to estimate the lower bound of forecasting error of a given time series, which can be used to identify saturated benchmarks.
-Specifically, by comparing the optimal performance of deep models on the interested benchmarks against this performance bound estimated by the accuracy law, we can quantitatively assess whether a benchmark has reached its intrinsic predictive limit.
-If the forecasting performance of the series falls below the fitted accuracy curve, it implies that further improvements are limited more by the data itself than by advances in model design.
+\paragraph{Practical usage} Building on extensive experiments, the accuracy law provides an empirical framework for estimating the achievable forecasting error of a given time series, enabling the identification of saturated benchmarks.
+By comparing the best performance of deep models on a benchmark with the error bound estimated by the accuracy law, we can assess whether the benchmark has reached its intrinsic predictability limit.
+When observed performance lies close to the fitted accuracy curve, the benchmark can be viewed as empirically approaching saturation.

 \paragraph{Results} Following the experiment protocol described in Section \ref{sec:exp_detail}, we compute the pattern complexity and best forecast performance of each variable within well-established benchmarks.
-As illustrated in Figure \ref{fig:saturation}, nearly all points in ETT, Electricity, Weather, and Exchange-Rate benchmarks fall below the estimated performance lower bound, indicating that these datasets have likely reached their predictability limits.
-Besides, it is also observed that many variables in the Traffic benchmark are still above the estimated error, which may be because this task is highly spatiotemporal dependent.
+As illustrated in Figure \ref{fig:saturation}, nearly all variables in ETT, Electricity, Weather, and Exchange-Rate benchmarks fall below the estimated performance bound, indicating that these datasets have likely reached their predictability limits.
+In contrast, a substantial fraction of variables in the Traffic benchmark remain above the fitted accuracy curve,which may be because this task is highly spatiotemporal dependent.
 This finding also implies a promising direction in spatiotemporal forecasting.